ihmeuw/vivarium_research/docs/source/gbd2019_models/hemoglobin_anemia_and_iron_deficiency/hemoglobin/index.rst

   If a simulant changes age groups while not pregnant, their hemoglobin exposure value should change according to their constant propensity value and the hemoglobin distribution for the new age group.
 If a simulant changes age groups while pregnant or in the postpartum period, their hemoglobin exposure should update in a simular way, where the value for :math:`hgb_\text{not pregnant}` updates according to the :math:`hgb_\text{not pregnant}` distribution of the new age group and the equation above.

   Notably, this strategy is limited in that it does not consider the increased standard deviation of the hemoglobin distribution among the pregnant population relative to the non-pregnant population.
-While this is a limitation, it is expected to have a minor impact on estimated anemia prevalence, `as shown here <https://github.com/ihmeuw/vivarium_research_iv_iron/blob/main/validation/maternal/model3%2C%20fixed%20hemoglobin%20weight%20experiment/hemoglobin%20exposure%20nano%20sims/R%20code%20comparisons/Plots%20for%20std%20adjustment%20factor.ipynb>`_.
+While this is a limitation, it is expected to have a minor impact on estimated anemia prevalence, `as shown in these plots <https://github.com/ihmeuw/vivarium_research_iv_iron/blob/main/validation/maternal/model3%2C%20fixed%20hemoglobin%20weight%20experiment/hemoglobin%20exposure%20nano%20sims/R%20code%20comparisons/Plots%20for%20std%20adjustment%20factor.ipynb>`_.

 Validation Criteria
 +++++++++++++++++++